antrea-io/antrea/docs/antctl.md

 Both Antrea Controller and Agent support querying the NetworkPolicy objects in the Antrea control plane API.
-The source of a control plane NetworkPolicy is the original policy resource (K8s NetworkPolicy or Antrea-native Policy) from which the control plane NetworkPolicy was derived.
+The source of a control plane NetworkPolicy is the original policy resource (K8s NetworkPolicy, Antrea-native Policy or AdminNetworkPolicy) from which the control plane NetworkPolicy was derived.

 - `antctl` `get networkpolicy` (or `get netpol`) command can print all NetworkPolicies, a specified NetworkPolicy, or NetworkPolicies in a specified